---

 // and reading request headers from inside a cached tree forces the route

-// dynamic — every `unstable_instant` sample then needs an explicit
+// dynamic — every `instant` sample then needs an explicit

 // `headers: [["x-next-intl-locale", null]]` declaration.
 Going straight to